How to Create a Project Team Charter

 • Definition of done.

-Remember to set SMART – Specific, Measurable, Assignable, Realistic, and Time-Related – goals, which are easy to track in your project management site.
+Remember to set SMART goals– Specific, Measurable, Assignable, Realistic, and Time-Related – to make tracking progress easy in your project management site.

 3. Composition and Roles

-As noted above, having the right mix of skills and experience can elevate or hamper team performance.
-It’s important to ensure each team member is suited to their assigned role and every role contributes to the team’s mission.
+Having the right mix of skills and experience can elevate or hamper team performance.
+Each team member should be well-suited to their assigned role, and every role contributes to the team’s mission.

 Using a RACI matrix, agree on team structure and roles.
-Be sure to cover who is responsible for what activity or deliverable, and who has authority if you (the project manager) are unavailable.
+Make sure to document who is responsible for what activity or deliverable, and who has authority if the project manager is unavailable.

 Take time to review the overall strengths and weaknesses of the team.
-If you identify any skills or knowledge gaps that could hamper team performance, discuss how to rectify this with training or the addition of a new team member.
+If you identify any skills or knowledge gaps, plan to address them through training or by adding a new team member.

 4. Ways of Working

-There are numerous practices and processes to capture in this section of the document.
+There are numerous practices and processes to build a clear and supportive work environment.
 Some suggestions include:

 • Team values

-• Desired team member practices such as integrity and personal responsibility for tasks
+• Core behaviors, such as integrity and personal responsibility

 • Frequency and format of project reports